danielbaud/cmkv/README.md

 # cmkv project

-This project aims to reduce a image size by reducing the space of colors it is using and also reducing the number of small areas of same color
+This project aims to reduce a image size by reducing the space of colors it is using and also reducing the number of small areas of same color.
+It reads PNG file format and writes PNG file format.

 ## How it works